Home

 During World War Two, Canada Cross on the New Forest was regularly used as a gathering area for all the Canadian soldiers who were stationed on the New Forest.

-The Canada Cross Memorial is a simple but poignant reminder of what war can mean to all nations.
+The Canada Cross Memorial is a simple but moving reminder of what war can mean to all nations.
 There are personal messages and wreaths and flowers left on the memorial site throughout the year.

 Close by is Stoney Cross airfield site.
 It is best viewed from the air, but today you can still see the water tower and the remains of one of the runway lights as it runs adjacent to the busy A31.
-It is located between Janesmoor plain and Milkham Enclosure.

 If you look at an Ordnance Survey map of the area you should be able to spot it or have a look via WikiMapia